ZakuroSystem/LumineEconomyBridge/USAGE.md

 LumineEconomyBridge bridges a Minecraft server's scoreboard economy with a Python backend.
 All economy logic lives in Python while the plugin simply forwards commands and applies responses.

+## Shop GUI
+- `/le shop` – Open the in-game Shop Manager GUI to browse owned shops, edit inventory and prices (including autoprice thresholds), and manage listings without memorising chat commands.
+- `/le shop gui` – Alias for opening the same GUI when you need to follow up with other `/le shop ...` subcommands afterwards.

 ## Commands
 Use `/le` followed by a subcommand.
 Common commands: